 smit tcpip, and then press Enter to launch the TCP/IP page of the AIX System Management Interface Tool (SMIT).

 - Select Minimum Configuration & Startup, and then press Enter.
 The Available Network Interfaces dialog displays.

 - Select en0 Standard Ethernet Network Interface, and then press Enter.

 To clear the existing data in the fields, use the arrow keys and Ctrl+H (instead of Backspace).

 For example, these are typical values for an environment automatic network:

 TOP Entry Fields Notes HOSTNAME host-1 From hostname in Step 1, above.
 Internet ADDRESS 10.0.0.1 From IP address in Step 1, above.
 Network MASK 255.255.255.0 From Subnet size in Step 1, above.
 Internet ADDRESS 10.0.0.254 From Gateway IP address in Step 1, above.
 DOMAIN Name test.net From Domain name in Step 1, above.
 Default Gateway 10.0.0.254 From Gateway IP address in Step 1, above.

 - Press Enter to set these values, and then press F10 to exit SMIT.

-- Repeat these steps (Step 2, 1-7) for each AIX VM in the environment, using the unique values for each AIX VM that you

-  determined in Step 1, above.
+- Repeat these steps (Step 2, 1-7) for each AIX VM in the environment, using the unique values for each AIX VM that you determined in Step 1, above.

-  The IP address assigned by automatic networking won’t change, unless you edit the IP address on the Skytap network

-  adapter, change the network subnet, or detach the Power A particular type of CPU that supports IBM i, AIX, and Linux in
+The IP address assigned by automatic networking won’t change, unless you edit the IP address on the Skytap network adapter, change the network subnet, or detach the Power A CPU architecture that supports IBM i, AIX, and Linux (on Power) in Skytap Cloud.

-  Skytap Cloud.
 VM from the network (and reattach it in a different order).
-If the IP address changes, you must repeat
+If the IP address changes, you must repeat this process.

-  this process.